bitcoin-wallet-api/spec/core_spec.md

 4. **Signature API**.
 Using the public key exposed in the previous API, App may request arbitrary data to be signed by the given key.

 5. **Diffie-Hellman API**.
 Using the public key exposed in the previous API, App may ask Wallet to multiply an arbitrary public key by a private key allocated for this App.

+Wallet developers may implement all of these or only a subset using one of the concrete APIs listed above.

 Pay-to-Transaction Specification